-- The transport binding specification of Secured Messages may offer a more descriptive or definitive statement on compatibility between major, minor and update versions. - The Secured Message version list format table describes a format to list all supported versions of Secured Messages for a given transport.
+- The transport binding specification of Secured Messages may offer a more descriptive or definitive statement on compatibility between major, minor and update versions. - The Secured Message transport binding version list format table describes a format to list all supported versions of the Secure Message transport binding.

-91 Secured Message version list format
+87 Secured Message transport binding version list format